 275/40 Hoosier DOT Radial Tires – 50%

 Full Gauge Package

 Hot Lap Timing System

 SCCA Log Book

 Check our website for all photos and video.
-Car comes with a clean Michigan title.
+Car comes with a Bill of Sale.
 Thank you for looking.